Creating Topology, BGP, or IS-IS Graphs

 usage: netlab graph [-h] [-t {topology,bgp,isis}] [-f G_FORMAT] [-e {graphviz,d2}]

-[-i INSTANCE] [--snapshot [SNAPSHOT]] [output]
+[-i INSTANCE] [--snapshot [SNAPSHOT]] [--topology TOPOLOGY]

-Create a graph description in Graphviz or D2 format
+Create a graph description in Graphviz or D2 format or draw a graph

 positional arguments: